AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 For purposes of this specification, the following terms and definitions apply:

-* __Administrator__: The administrative user that manages the LMS and related systems.
-Such a user performs tasks such as learner enrollment, course structure definition, and report management.
+* __Administrator__: The administrative user who manages the LMS and related systems.
+This user performs tasks such as learner enrollment, course structure definition, and report management.

- __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
+* __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
 The AU is the unit of tracking and management.
 The AU collects data on the learner and sends it to the LMS.

 * __Course__: A collection of assignable units, in a logical grouping, of learning content.
 A course is typically an internal data structure.
 Courses are often assigned to learners and tracked by the LMS.